UKHomeOffice/asl-kube-templates/README.md

 kube-cookbook [config.js]
 ```

-If a path to a config file is defined, it should be a javascript file that exports an object, or a json file.
+If a path to a config file is defined, it should be yaml, json, or a javascript file exporting an object.

-If no file is specified `.kube.js` is loaded by default.
+If no file is specified `.kube.yaml` is loaded by default.

 ## Options